-1310 Education to teach in a program in transitional bilingual 1311 education.

-(g) In the event any school district meets the highest accreditation standards as defined by the State Board of Education in the accountability system, the State Board of Education, in its discretion, may exempt such school district from any restrictions in paragraph (e) relating to the employment of nonlicensed teaching personnel.

-(h) Highly Qualified Teachers.
-Beginning July 1, 2006, any teacher from any state meeting the federal definition of highly qualified, as described in the No Child Left Behind Act, must be granted a standard five-year license by the State Department of Education.

-(7) Administrator License.
+- by a teacher of transitional bilingual education under such an exemption shall be credited to the teacher in acquiring a Standard Educator License.
+Nothing in this paragraph shall be deemed to prohibit a local school board from employing a teacher licensed in an appropriate field as approved by the State Department of Education to teach in a program in transitional bilingual education. - 1312 (g) In the event any school district meets the highest 1313 accreditation standards as defined by the State Board of Education 1314 in the accountability system, the State Board of Education, in its 1315 discretion, may exempt such school district from any restrictions 1316 in paragraph (e) relating to the employment of nonlicensed 1317 teaching personnel. - (h) Highly Qualified Teachers.
+Beginning July 1, 2006, any teacher from any state meeting the federal definition of highly qualified, as described in the No Child Left Behind Act, must be granted a standard five-year license by the State Department of Education. - (7) Administrator License.
 The State Board of Education is authorized to establish rules and regulations and to administer the licensure process of the school administrators in the State of Mississippi.
 There will be four (4) categories of administrator licensure with exceptions only through special approval of the State Board of Education.

-(a) Administrator License - Nonpracticing.
-Those educators holding administrative endorsement but having no administrative experience or not serving in an administrative position on January 15, 1997.
+- 1333 (b) Administrator License Entry Level.
+Those

+1334 educators holding administrative endorsement and having met the

+1335 department's qualifications to be eligible for employment in a

+1336 Mississippi school district.
+Administrator License Entry Level
-(b) Administrator License - Entry Level.
-Those educators holding administrative endorsement and having met the department's qualifications to be eligible for employment in a H. B. 1388 PAGE 50 Mississippi school district.
-Administrator License - Entry Level shall be issued for a five-year period and shall be nonrenewable. (c) Standard Administrator License - Career Level.
-An administrator who has met all the requirements of the department for standard administrator licensure.

-1341 (d) Administrator License - Nontraditional Route.
-The board may establish a nontraditional route for licensing 1342 1343 administrative personnel.
-Such nontraditional route for 1344 administrative licensure shall be available for persons holding, 1345 but not limited to, a master of business administration degree, a 1346 master of public administration degree, a master of public planning and policy degree or a doctor of jurisprudence degree 1347 1348 from an accredited college or university, with five (5) years of administrative or supervisory experience.
-Successful completion 1349 1350 of the requirements of alternate route licensure for 1351 administrators shall qualify the person for a standard 1352 administrator license.
+1337 shall be issued for a five-year period and shall be nonrenewable. - 1338 (c) Standard Administrator License Career Level.
+An 1339 administrator who has met all the requirements of the department 1340 for standard administrator licensure. - (d) Administrator License Nontraditional Route.
+The board may establish a nontraditional route for licensing administrative personnel.
+Such nontraditional route for administrative licensure shall be available for persons holding, but not limited to, a master of business administration degree, a master of public administration degree, a master of public planning and policy degree or a doctor of jurisprudence degree from an accredited college or university, with five (5) years of administrative or supervisory experience.
+Successful completion of the requirements of alternate route licensure for administrators shall qualify the person for a standard administrator license.